jgwhite0111/smix-eleventy-starter/src/content/pages/about.md

 permalink: "/about/"
 ---

 A site mainly intended to log my [out-of-body-experiences](https://en.wikipedia.org/wiki/Out-of-body_experience).
-Also documents some computer code.
+Also documents some computer coding projects.